maxtrdina/Pitt-MS-Project/README.md

 operations: register flow and delete flow.
 When a client requests a flow to be created, the manager needs to make sure a number of things happen:

-- Appropriate in and out spines nodes are selected (currently there's only one).
+- Appropriate in and out spines nodes are used.
 - An inbound and outbound connections are started in their agents.
 - Switch forwarding and rerouting rules are installed in the client's switch.